Radoslaw-K/dotfiles/README.md

 ### Setup

-Some versions of ubuntu don't have git installed by defualt, install using:
+Some versions of ubuntu don't have git installed by default, install using:

 `sudo apt-get install -y git`

-Load the installers using this command:
+Load the installers using this command.
+Further instructions will be given in terminal emulator window:

 `git clone -b ubuntu https://github.com/Radoslaw-K/dotfiles && cd dotfiles/ && source installwizard.bash`